White Boy In the Hood…the Day After Dr. King Was Slain

 Then there was silence.
 I didn’t hear sirens, but you couldn’t miss, rising up from the nearby main drag, the guttural urgency of big police sedans and trucks convoying about.

 The first to respond was a slight, sweet-tempered lad named Jim Wolford.
-He was on his way to Phi Beta Kappa status, and as my recent online research shows (I’ve reached out to him), a decades—long but steady rise from the ministry into an elevated position in the Lutheran church hierarchy.
+He was on his way to Phi Beta Kappa status, and as my recent online research shows (I’ve reached out to him), had a decades—long but steady rise from the ministry into an elevated position in the Lutheran church hierarchy.

 But at this moment he was the sole student to rise with purpose and stand beside the visitor.
 I somehow knew if I looked into Professor Bechtel’s eyes I would be next, and so it came to be.
 I don’t recall any thought process whatsoever, no moment that would make this into what my son, at 21, would mock as a White Savior story.
 But I suppose it’s still some sort of humble brag to say I all but thoughtlessly joined the group.